ktonosaki/glmmDMR/README.md

 # glmmDMR

-glmmDMR is a statistical framework for replicate-aware detection of differentially methylated regions (DMRs) from whole-genome bisulfite sequencing (WGBS) or enzymatic methyl-seq (EM-seq) data.
+glmmDMR is a statistical framework for replicate-aware detection of differentially methylated regions (DMRs) from whole-genome bisulfite sequencing (WGBS),  enzymatic methyl-seq (EM-seq) or Oxford Nanopore Technologies (ONT) data.
 The framework integrates generalized linear mixed models (GLMMs) with a seed-based region construction strategy to improve detection accuracy and reduce false positives driven by replicate-level methylation variability.

 glmmDMR consists of three core components: